 Use these instructions to care for a Burgundy Rubber Tree.
-This guide will tell you how to water your Burgundy Rubber Tree, its light, temperature, and humidity preferences, and any additional care your plant might need to help it grow.
+This guide will tell you how to water a Burgundy Rubber Tree; its light, temperature, humidity preferences and any additional care it might need to help it grow.

-For best results, feed your plant every month during the spring and summer with a diluted liquid fertilizer.
-No fertilizer is necessary during the winter when plant growth naturally slows.
+Feed once a month during the spring and summer with an all-purpose fertilizer for indoor plants.
+No fertilizer is needed in the fall and winter months when growth naturally slows.